bemebox/py-crud-keycloak-secured-api/README.md

 $source env/bin/activate
 ```

+### Environment Variables
+Ensure that the .env file exists and has the environment variables for your application:
+* KEYCLOAK_VALIDATE_TOKEN_URL - The keycloak URL to validate the token
+* KEYCLOAK_CLIENT_ID - The keycloak client ID, of the current service, to validate the token
+* KEYCLOAK_CLIENT_SECRET - The keycloak client secret, of the current service, to validate the token

 ### Run
-To run the project, first check that the FastAPI, uvicorn libraries are installed, then run the python command.
+To run the project, first check that the FastAPI, PyJWT, requests, python-dotenv libraries are installed, then run the python command.
 ```
 $python main.py
 ```